-Of course, everything depends on the type of trainer and possibilities to control the trainer, etc. Cheaper smart trainers have limited max slope (above that conditioned by exact minimal cadence).
+Of course, everything depends on the type of trainer and possibilities to control the trainer, etc. Cheaper Smart Trainers have limited max slope (above that conditioned by exact minimal cadence).
 Some of the trainers cannot simulate descents because they have a minimum load of resistance during the zero slopes by their nature.
 In general, direct-drive trainers are the best to “Bring the Outdoors Inside.“

-An important factor is that ROUVY primarily searches for the power meter and it doesn’t care about the trainer.
-All of the accurate data is obtained from the power meter, and it doesn't matter how resistance is controlled.
+An important factor is that ROUVY primarily searches for the POWER METER and it doesn’t care about the trainer.
+All of the accurate data is obtained from the POWER METER, and it doesn't matter how resistance is controlled.

-Once the sensor is connected and the trainer was chosen, it is possible to calculate virtual power output.
+Once the sensor is connected and the trainer is chosen, it is possible to calculate virtual power output.
 ROUVY Apps calculate virtual power output based on the actual speed and power curves of choice of the trainer.

 Power is simply the amount of work or energy you expend in a given time frame and is measured as a watt.
 Normally, work or energy is represented as a joule, while time is represented in seconds.
 So 1 watt is equal to 1 joule of energy per second, while 100 watts is equal to 100 joules per second.
 As a point of reference, 1 horsepower is equal to 746 watts or 746 joules of energy per second.
 In contrast, a professional cyclist can hold just over 400 watts for 30 minutes.

 For more help, please feel free to contact us.